moj-analytical-services/writing_functions_in_r/README.md

-The session is intended to be accessible to anyone who has attended the [Introduction to R](https://github.com/moj-analytical-services/IntroRTraining) training session and used R a little in their work.
+The session is intended to be accessible to anyone who has attended the [Introduction to R](https://github.com/moj-analytical-services/IntroRTraining) training session and uses R a little in their work.

 All the notes for the training session are available below.
 If you have any feedback on the content, please get in touch\!